 I usually think of feminists like teenagers ....

-lol - I have bought these fantastic hair growth pills that way.
+lol - I have read a lot about this amazing mass gainer and never thought of it that way.
 I usually think of feminists like teenagers - struggling with independance from parents while still wanting the safety parents provide.Looking at the sociopath list - feminists seem to fit all of the items (so to teenagers)